jasalgad/date_a_scientist/GitHub/GitHubCODECADEMY/OKCupid-Date-A-Scientist-Starter/README.md

 ### CONCLUSIONS:

 The data is highly useful for making predictions.
 However, to accurately max prediction rate," it is essential to carefully select the features that will be studied in the model.
+I work on the variable 'religion' as a target on prediction model.

 Our analysis reveals that 47% of the individuals are single, unemployed, and MAYORITY aged between 25-35, with a mean income $19.687.
 The average income is approximately $57.362.